Search

 • Try to plank the entire working level of a scaffold for maximum support and stability.
 Use a minimum of 48 mm thick Number 1 Grade spruce-pine-fir (SPF) planking or better.

-• Overlap or extend planking 150 mm (6 in.) to 300 mm (12 in.) and cleat at each end to prevent planking from slipping and blowing off.
+• Overlap or extend planking should provide end support at a minimum of 150 mm (6 in.) to a maximum of 300 mm (12 in.) and cleat at each end to prevent planking from slipping and blowing off.

 • Support planks at intervals not exceeding 3m (10 ft) for light work and 2.1 m (7 ft.) for heavy work (bricklaying, masonry).

-• Check with officials in your local jurisdiction as recommendations may vary.
+• Check with your local jurisdiction, as recommendations may vary.

 How should decking be stored?